hospital ot

 Cardiology

 The important aspect of this floor is to assess if the patient cardiovascular system is appropriate for the challenge of mobilization.
 And to monitor signs and symptoms to exercise the patient to a moderate level of exertion.
-Charting Lab values: Check the troponin level Vitals trends: BP, SPO2, HR The trend of the troponin lab value is more important than the actual number itself.
+Charting Lab values: Check the troponin level, Potassium level Vitals trends: BP, SPO2, HR The trend of the troponin lab value is more important than the actual number itself.
 Larger readings are a bad sign and progressively smaller readings may indicate the patient is stabilizing.

 Continue reading